haskell-effectful/haskell-effectful.github.io/content/_index.md

 [[extra.list]]
-title = "Semantic Effect Tracking" content = "Understand the interactions of your application from a quick look to type signatures. "
+title = "Semantic Effect Tracking" content = "Understand the interactions of your application from a quick look at type signatures. "
 +++